 Regulatory Headwinds in Europe

 Meanwhile, European regulators are tightening scrutiny of Shein's labor practices and environmental impact.
-The EU's Digital Services Act requires greater transparency about supply chains, while proposed textile waste regulations could force the company to fund recycling programs for the millions of garments it sells.
+The 's Digital Services Act requires greater transparency about supply chains, while proposed textile waste regulations could force the company to fund recycling programs for the millions of garments it sells.